Establishing the Post-War International Order, 1944-1961

 GG_Hero_1

-This collection, curated in association with The National Archives (UK), provides an unparalleled insight into the political, economic, and military foundations of the post-war international order.
+This collection, curated in association with the National Archives (UK), provides an unparalleled insight into the political, economic, and military foundations of the post-war international order.
 The materials, which are diverse in nature, cover a wide range of subject matter, shedding light on the perspectives of various state and non-state actors during periods of both cooperation and conflict.
 The United Nations (UN), Marshall Plan, World Bank, International Monetary Fund (IMF), General Agreement on Tariffs and Trade (GATT), North Atlantic Treaty Organisation (NATO), and European Economic Community (EEC), to name but a few examples, are all accounted for.

 In addition to diplomatic files relating to key organisations, agreements, and events, records of global commodity prices, including gold, oil, and food, feature heavily.
 Most of the documents are derived from the annals of the British Board of Trade (i.e. BT 64), Cabinet Office (i.e. CAB 128), Foreign Office (i.e. FO 371), and Treasury (i.e. T 274).
-Brought together here for the first time, these files are intended for use by academics working across the humanities and social sciences, from History and International Relations, to Economics and International Law.
+Brought together here for the first time, these files are intended for use by academics working across the humanities and social sciences, from History and International Relations to Economics and International Law.

 This resource will be of great use to researchers and students from different disciplines who wish to understand the treaties, institutions, and norms that led to the emergence and endurance of the post-war order and Cold War.